vidomarkas/yourptrytis/README.md

 # yourptrytis

 Static website presenting personal trainer services.
-Everything was made from scratch, without using any frameworks.
+Everything was made from scratch, without using a framework.

 ## Technologies used:
 * HTML5/CSS JS